Aniket-Singh10/Vityarthi-Project/README.md

 # Vityarthi-Project
-i have made a project on ATM using python and its libraries A beginner-friendly, secure, and lightweight console-based ATM system built using Python.
+I have made a project on ATM using python and its libraries A beginner-friendly, secure, and lightweight console-based ATM system built using Python.
 Supports account creation, secure PIN login, deposits, withdrawals, fund transfers, transaction history, and PIN updates — all stored safely in a local JSON database.